Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 • Requires active management and decision-making

-• Higher risk compared to RSUs
+• Higher volatility/risk compared to RSUs

 Restricted Stock Units (RSUs)